Josh Wise: NASCAR

 In 2007, it was announced that Wise would drive part-time for Darrell Waltrip Motorsports in conjunction with Michael Waltrip Racing.
-In nine races in the No. 00 Aaron's, Inc. Toyota, Wise earned two top 10s, including a career best sixth, at Las Vegas Motor Speedway.
+In nine races in the No. 00 Aaron's, Inc. Toyota, Wise earned two top-tens, including a career best sixth, at Las Vegas Motor Speedway.

 In 2007, Wise made his Nationwide Series debut, at Indianapolis Raceway Park (IRP).
 Driving the No. 22 Family Dollar Dodge for Fitz Motorsports, he started 29th and finished on the lead lap in 17th.
-In 2008, he ran 17 races in the No. 22 Supercuts Dodge for Fitz and the No. 00 NAPA Auto Parts Toyota for Michael Waltrip Racing.
+In 2008, he ran seventeen races in the No. 22 Supercuts Dodge for Fitz and the No. 00 NAPA Auto Parts Toyota for Michael Waltrip Racing.

-He earned one top 10 finish, a fifth-place finish at IRP.
+He earned one top-ten finish, a fifth-place finish at IRP.
 Wise made three series starts in 2009 for Xxxtreme Motorsport, failing to finish any of them.
-In 2009 Wise also raced 17 USAC sprint car races winning one race and getting 12 top fives.
-Wise raced 15 USAC national midget races winning three and taking eight top fives.
+In 2009, Wise also raced seventeen USAC sprint car races winning one race and getting 12 top fives.
+Wise raced 15 USAC national midget races winning three and taking eight top-fives.
 Wins included the Belleville Nationals preliminary night and the Firemans Nationals.

 After the 2009 season, it was announced that Wise had signed with Specialty Racing to run full-time in 2010.
 After seven races, he caught the eye of car owner Dale Earnhardt Jr. and was hired to drive for JR Motorsports part-time.
-He raced in the No. 7 JR Motorsports Chevy with sponsorship from Go Daddy and HowDoYou.com part-time through 2010 and in 2011, splitting the ride with IndyCar Series driver Danica Patrick; his average finish was 13th and he completed every race on the lead lap.
+He raced in the No. 7 JR Motorsports Chevy with sponsorship from Go Daddy and HowDoYou.com part-time through 2010 and in 2011, splitting the ride with IndyCar Series driver Danica Patrick; his average finish was thirteenth and he completed every race on the lead lap.